 So, How to whiten your teeth with enamel loss?
 The best way is to start by keeping a healthy oral hygiene based on flossing, brushing … Then, by consulting a dentist or an expert, you need to figure out how hurt is your enamel is.
 By doing so you will know what exact treatment you will follow.

-Actually, Enamel loss or erosion is probably one of the nastiest things that could ever happen to your teeth.
+Anyway, Enamel loss or erosion is probably one of the nastiest things that could ever happen to your teeth.
 The latter, won’t be as protected as they should be which would increase exponentially their sensitivity and vulnerability.

 Yet, many people expressing partially or totally this issue are looking for ways to whiten their pretty much vulnerable teeth!